Hyannis, dubbed “The Capital of the Cape,” is Cape Cod’s primary transportation and business hub.

-They specialize in the most famous Peruvian ceviche in the world, as well as handmade pasta and wood-fired grill steaks.
+They specialize in the world’s most famous Peruvian ceviche, handmade pasta, and wood-fired grill steaks.

 The open kitchen, where guests can see the cooks prepare their meals, is one of the restaurant’s main attractions.

-The perfect spot for art lovers in Hyannis might be the dainty and charming HyArts District.
+The perfect spot for art lovers in Hyannis might be the dainty and charming Hyannis HyArts Cultural District.

-Visitors can take a stroll around the harbor side, which includes the Guyer Barn communal art space, the colorful artist shanties near the ferry docks, and the art-strewn Walkway to the Sea.
+Visitors can stroll around the harbor side, including the Guyer Barn communal art space, the colorful artist shanties near the ferry docks, and the art-strewn Walkway to the Sea.

-Take a break from the fish at this charmingly rustic pizza palace, which serves excellent thin-crust pizzas in the Neapolitan manner from its wood-fired oven.
+Take a break from the fish at Pizza Barbone, which serves excellent thin-crust pizzas in the Neapolitan manner from its wood-fired oven.

-High-quality toppings include mushroom with rosemary, smoked mozzarella, and truffle oil.
+High-quality toppings include mushrooms with rosemary, smoked mozzarella, and truffle oil.

 There are gluten-free and vegan choices as well.

-The Melody Tent is exactly that: a massive tent with a capacity for 2300 people and no seats more than 50 feet (ca.15 m) from the spinning stage.
+The Cape Cod Melody Tent is a precisely massive tent with a capacity for 2300 people and no seats more than 50 feet (ca.15 m) from the spinning stage.

 It features artists like Vince Gill and ZZ Top from Memorial Day through Labor Day.